nikkilr88/egghead-asciicasts/angular-1-in-the-angular-2-style/lessons/angular-1-x-test-an-angular-component-with-componentcontroller.md

   }));
 ```

 Then from here, let's describe our test block for the controller.
-Our test is that when the component is created, that the component controller calls `CategoriesModel.getCategories` immediately.
+Our test is that when the component is created, that the `$componentController` calls `CategoriesModel.getCategories` immediately.

 This is going to be a bit of a funny test, as you'll see in just a moment.
 The first thing we need to do is create a spy on `getCategories` on `CategoriesModel`, and we're going to call through.
 From here, let's initialize our component using `$componentController`.
-So it will take our component name, which is categories, and then its dependencies, in this case, it's just `CategoriesModel`.
+So it will take our component `name`, which is `categories`, and then its dependencies, in this case, it's just `CategoriesModel`.

-Then from here, let's write our assertion, so we expect categories model getCategories to have been called.
+Then from here, let's write our assertion, so we expect `CategoriesModel.getCategories` to have been called.
 Let's hop into the command line.
 We will run our test, and let's see what happens.

 **categories/categories.spec.js**
 ```javascript